Skip to content

 • Check that the 'same as Default Week' button is selected (dark green).
 Selecting this will bring up the next two blocks.

-• Check that the number of days in the week has been updated to the new setting if needed.
-The system does this automatically.
+• Check that the number of days in the week has been updated to the new setting.

 Save your changes.